arktrail/Dorothy-Ymir/README.md

 ```

 ## Machine learning model <a id="ml"></a>
 This section introduces how we use various libraries to train machine learning models.
+All the models are trained using the brief summary text field.
 ### FastText <a id="fasttext"></a>
 We use [Facebook's FastText library](https://github.com/facebookresearch/fastText/tree/master/python) to train the well-known FastText model.
 This method first converts words into word embeddings and then average word embeddings to create the document embedding.
 Note that this does not consider the order of the words.
 To keep some information regarding the order, it includes 2-grams into the vocabulary.
 Because this model is relatively simple and Facebook uses a lot of tricks to speed up the training, the training can be done by using CPUs instead of GPUs in a couple of hours.
 To account for the hierarchical information, we borrow the idea from HFT-CNN: we first train the section level and pass the word embeddings into the next word as pretrained word embeddings.